nu11secur1ty/RTFM/README.md

 fashion, with no intention of infringement of the trademark.
 Use of a term in this book should not be regarded as affecting the validity of any trademark or service mark.
-The information in this book is distributed "as is " While everj precaution was taken to ensure the accuracy of the material, the author assumes no responsibility or liability for errors or omissions, or for damages
+The information in this book is distributed "as is " While every precaution was taken to ensure the accuracy of the material, the author assumes no responsibility or liability for errors or omissions, or for damages